SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-1-2-importing-of-asset-models-with-location-property.md

 ticket: CTM-1006
 version: 1019.1.2
 ---
-User can now import asset models having Location property.
+User can now import asset models with a Location property.